6th Brigade (Norway)

 Brigade 6 is an inactive Norwegian Infantry Brigade.
-Upon mobilization of the Norwegian Army, this Infantry Brigade will be under the command of the 6th Division of the Norwegian Army.
+Upon mobilization of the Norwegian Army, this Infantry Brigade was under the command of the 6th Division of the Norwegian Army.

 The 6th Division was commissioned in 1933 to establish a field brigade with the same number as the division.
 6th Brigade is often referred to as 6 fields brigade in literature on World War II.

 In 2004, plans called for Brigade 6 to be a mobilisation brigade, using the equipment earmarked for training, maintenance, and repair (the second set of equipment) of Brigade North.
 Brigade 6 was not to be deployable overseas for international operations, but was planned to be capable of taking part in network-based multinational operations on Norwegian territory.